 Over the years, my love of herbs grew.
 I grow most of my herbs from seed and sprinkled them through the beds.

 So the little garden that could became a small farm.
-One day as I continued to expand sections of the farm, her husband said to me, “where are you going with all these plants?”
+One day as I continued to expand sections of the farm, my husband said to me, “where are you going with all these plants?”

 I replied, “I will start selling my dried herbs.”
 (As if it was that simple…)